-For instructions on removing AM agents, see the ForgeRock Access Management Web Agents User Guide, or the ForgeRock Access Management Java Agent User Guide.
+For instructions on removing AM agents, see the Web Policy Agents documentation, or the Java Policy Agents documentation.

 To Remove an Instance

 After you have deployed and configured AM, you may have as many as four locations where AM files are stored on your system.